munificent/craftinginterpreters/book/closures.md

 <aside name="devious">

-If you work on programming languages long enough, you will develop a finely-honed skill at creating bizarre programs like this that are technically valid but likely to trip up an implementation written by someone with a less perverse imagination than you.
+If you work on programming languages long enough, you will develop a finely honed skill at creating bizarre programs like this that are technically valid but likely to trip up an implementation written by someone with a less perverse imagination than you.